Isogeometric Least-squares Collocation Method with Consistency and Convergence Analysis: Comparisons and discussions

 \subsection{Numerical comparisons}

-In this section, we compare IGA-L with IGA-C using some numerical examples.
-To measure the approximation accuracy, we define two error formulae, i.e., the \emph{relative error for the solution $T_r$},
+In this section, we compare IGA-L with IGA-C and IGA-SC using some numerical examples.
+To measure the approximation accuracy, we define the error formulae, i.e., the \emph{relative error for the solution $T_r$},